kumu/docs/guides/computed-fields.md

 *Note: Computed fields are in beta release so expect changes to this document and limitations in how computed fields can be used.*

-Computed fields are a special type of field that allow you to calculate values automatically based on an equation that you specify.
+Computed fields are a special type of field that allow you to calculate values automatically based on an expression that you specify.

 ## Creating a computed field